-Arrowhead Lodge Recovery – A Residential Program
+Arrowhead Lodge Recovery Residential-Only Rehab

 Research shows that the longer one is in treatment, the better chances of long-term recovery.

 Addiction is as much a mental and spiritual problem as it is a physical problem.
-Through the combination of evidence-based therapies and 12-Step education and participation, the residential-only rehab program at Arrowhead Lodge Recovery helps clients establish a foundation for long-term recovery.
+Through the combination of evidence-based therapies and 12-Step education and participation, the residential rehab program at Arrowhead Lodge Recovery helps clients establish a foundation for long-term recovery.

+Arrowhead Lodge Recovery is a residential-only treatment facility located in the mountains above Prescott, AZ.
 The Arrowhead Lodge Recovery addiction treatment program is built from the ground up to support the unique needs of an older man.

 This is what separates Arrowhead Lodge Recovery from other treatment programs that cater to younger adults.
 We are a safe place for a man to fall apart so that he may recover his authentic self.